 Irish and EU citizens and their family members UK citizens those with a right of residence in Ireland (or right to free movement within the EU).
-Home granutine Home quarantine Passengers from or who have visited a scheduled country have to quarantine for 14 days at address declared on the Passenger Locator Form (except diplomats and transport workers).
-Individuals may only leave the address for an emergency, to leave the State, or to take a COVID-19 RT- PCR test.
-1 GIV COOL Post-arrival RT-PCR testing Post arrival RT-PCR testing is required for all passengers from a scheduled State at day 2 and day 8 without exemptions.
+Hanna manadha Home quarantine Passengers from or who have visited a scheduled country have to quarantine for 14 days at address declared on the Passenger Locator Form (except diplomats and transport workers).
+Individuals may only leave the address for an emergency, to leave the State, or to take a COVID-19 RT- PCR test. i dividati Post-arrival RT-PCR testing Post arrival RT-PCR testing is required for all passengers from a scheduled State at day 2 and day 8 without exemptions.
 Those who are already in the country having arrived from any scheduled State since 1 November 2021 are asked to present for RT-PCR testing.
-Release from home quarantine If your post arrival RT-PCR tests have returned negative, you may leave home guarantine at day 10 following arrival from a scheduled State.
-Should a test return positive, the passenger is required to home quarantine for 10 days from the date of the positive test. ( 10 December 2021 ) Domestic travel No updated advice since 26 November 2021 Culture/leisure/entertainment Indoor entertainment, cultural, community and sporting events (10 December 2021) (comes into effect from 7 Dec 2021 - 9 Jan 2022) Maximum 50% capacity at indoor entertainment, cultural, community and sporting events which must be fully seated.
+Release from home quarantine If your post arrival RT-PCR tests have returned negative, you may leave home quarantine at day 10 following arrival from a scheduled State.
+Should a test return positive, the passenger is required to home guarantine for 10 days from the date of the positive test.
+(10 December 2021) Domestic travel No updated advice since 26 November 2021 Culture/leisure/entertainment Indoor entertainment, cultural, community and sporting events (10 December 2021) (comes into effect from 7 Dec 2021 - 9 Jan 2022) Maximum 50% capacity at indoor entertainment, cultural, community and sporting events which must be fully seated.
 This does not include religious or educational events or normal workplace business activity.
 Face masks should be worn at all times unless eating or drinking.
 Requirement for COVID pass (vaccination or recovery) for gyms and leisure centres (excluding access to swimming pools or standalone swimming pool facilities) and hotel bars and restaurants (that is, removing exemption for residents).
 With appropriate exemptions for those for whom a hotel setting is their permanent resident (for example, those in emergency accommodation or other state-supported accommodation arrangements).
 Nightclubs will regrettably not be able to open.
 There will be no change to weddings or outdoor gatherings.
-COVID-10 passes (based on vaccination or recovery) are required for cinemas and theatres GI : TDG : I - COVID-19 passes (based on vaccination of recovery) are required for ciricinas and triedites.
-Changes in IPC guidance If you are a close contact of COVID-19 (includes close contact status, If you are a close contact of COVID-19 If you are a close contact of COVID-19 Household close contact who is fully vaccinated against COVID-19 (includes close contact status, If you are a close contact of COVID-19 Household close contact who is fully vaccinated against COVID-19
+COVID-19 passes (based on vaccination or recovery) are required for cinemas and theatres.
+Changes in IPC guidance If you are a close contact of COVID-19 (includes close contact status, restriction of movement) Household class contact who is fully vaccinated against COVID-10 restriction of movement) Household close contact who is fully vaccinated against COVID-19 You need to do 3 antiqen tests with 2 days between each test.
+You need to do 3 antigen tests with 2 days between each test.
+This does not apply if you had a positive PCR test in the last 9 months.
+If you have a weak immune system, you may also be offered a COVID-19 PCR test. - 11 you have a weak infilitine system, you may also be offered a COVID-13 FCK test.